amberxuqianchen/lab-general/Lab_Server_Setup.md

-# Setting Up and Using Visual Studio Code (VS Code) with SSH
+# Setting Up and Using Visual Studio Code (VS Code) with SSH and Git

 ## Step 1: Install Visual Studio Code on Your Local Machine